s-wolvin/Climatology_of_OPGs_in_HMA/README.md

 https://www.ncl.ucar.edu/Document/Graphics/color_table_gallery.shtml

 ## post-processingWRF
-Scripts created to pull varibles from the HiMAT WRF Model NC file output.
+Scripts created to pull varibles from the HiMAT WRF Model output in .nc files and saves it as a .mat file.

 ## facetingAlgorithm